adomingues/adomingues.github.io/about.md

 This blog is a collection of tips, hints, and ramblings that detail my journey from qPCR and cell culture to R scripting and bedtools - sometimes a combination of both.
 A journey to the dark side from the perspective of a bench biologist.
 It is intended primarily as personal notes for future reference, so I might even put a few cooking recipes (mostly quasi-paleo).

+### Food

+I like eating, cooking and sharing recipes so I created a food blog: [Food For the People](http://weekendfamily.github.io/foodforthepeople).
+Have a look.

 ### Contact me